Facially Dual Complete (Nice) cones and lexicographic tangents: Conclusion

 \section{Conclusion}

 We provided tighter, geometric, primal characterizations of facial dual completeness of regular convex cones via tangential exposure property and strong tangential exposure property.
-Our results provide geometric tools for checking FDCness.
+In Figure~\ref{fig:Tablet2} we present a schematic summary of our results.
+Each bubble in the figure corresponds to a property of convex cones (facial exposedness, facial dual completeness, etc.).
+A solid arrow from one bubble to another bubble illustrates the fact that the former property implies the latter (labels on solid arrows indicate where such a result was proved first; if the implication is trivial, the solid arrow has no label).
+A dashed arrow which is blocked indicates that proving the underlying implication is impossible (dashed, blocked arrows are labeled by a corresponding example proving this claim).

+Our results provide geometric tools for checking FDCness directly on the primal cone.
+However, we do not provide any provably efficient algorithmic tools for checking these properties.
+A related problem is whether Ramana's Extended Lagrange-Slater Dual (ELSD) construction \cite{Ramana1997} can be extended to tangentially exposed cones.
+Some sufficient conditions for generalizing this construction were discussed in \cite{TW2012} and a geometric extension of ELSD to FDC cones was established in \cite{Pataki2013}.
+The cone of positive semidefinite matrices as well as any regular convex cone that can be expressed as the intersection of some positive semidefinite cone and a linear subspace is strongly tangentially exposed.
+Also, there are strongly tangentially exposed regular convex cones that are not semi-algebraic sets.
+The problems of characterizing the set of tangentially exposed convex cones and characterizing the set of strongly tangentially exposed convex cones are left for future research.

 As a by-product of our approach, we have introduced some new notions of exposure for faces of closed convex sets: \begin{enumerate}[(i)] \item tangentially exposed convex sets \item convex sets with facially exposed tangent cones \item convex sets with every lexicographic tangent cone facially exposed \item strongly tangentially exposed convex sets. \end{enumerate}

 We can also apply these notions to the polars of convex sets.
-Also, we can ask characterizations of closed convex sets $C$ such that $C$ and $C^{\circ}$ have a specific property (or a specific pair of the properties) from the above list.
+Also, we can ask for characterizations of closed convex sets $C$ such that $C$ and $C^{\circ}$ have a specific property (or a specific pair of the properties) from the above list.